ChenZhu-Xie/Web-Xcz_2014_05/README.md

 # Personal website of 16-year-old Chen-Zhu Xie

 ## Description
-Personal website of 16-year-old little Xie
-(computer course assignment; seems to have been done using DreamWeaver)
+Personal website of 16-year-old little Xie \n (computer course assignment; seems to have been done using DreamWeaver)

 <!-- #### Software Architecture